What Is Unfaced Insulation: The Perfect Time to Do So

 How to do the installation on the wall?

-• Make sure that you nail the unfaced (rigid) insulation within the exterior walls.
+- Ensure you nail the unfaced (rigid) insulation within the exterior walls.
 You should nail the foam boards to the wall sheathing.
 Use a 3/8-inch galvanized nail head.
-Drive those nails to the wall studs within each 16 (or 18) inches in a vertical manner.
+Drive those nails vertically to the wall studs within each 16 (or 18) inch.

-• You may want to cover the unfaced (foam) panels with the usual (waterproof) house wrap after you finish the insulation.
+- After you finish the insulation, you may want to cover the unfaced (foam) panels with the usual (waterproof) house wrap.

 If you want to install it on the floor, you need to do these things:

-• Push the unfaced part against the (floor) base, which is usually located between the joists under the floor (in the crawl spaces).
+- Push the unfaced part against the (floor) base, usually between the joists under the floor (in the crawl spaces).

-• You can use the batts sized for joists spacing.
+- You can use the batts sized for joist spacing.
 This would make sure that there are no air gaps.
 Let the friction stay in place.
 Use fiberglass screening or chicken wire to nail it.

 Final Words